Friendsgiving Ideas for the Ultimate Holiday Celebration

 Amplify the event with an après-dinner mixology lesson hosted by an expert from an esteemed local restaurant.
 Take advantage of your upscale loft complete with a full bar or dally in a game of billiards from the comfort of your finished basement.

 Boost your Friendsgiving experience by spending time in more than just the dining room.
-Make use of your whole home and allow friends to feel the full impact of Friendsgiving, a celebration that brings loved ones together to make joyous moments memorable for years to come.
+Make use of your whole home and allow friends to feel the full impact of Friendsgiving traditions that bring loved ones together and make joyous memories for years to come.